Yangga

-The Yangga, also spelt Jangga, were an Aboriginal Australian people of the state of Queensland.
+The Yangga, also spelt Jangga, are an Aboriginal Australian people of the state of Queensland.
 They are not to be confused with the Yanga people.

 Language

 Norman Tindale referred to the language as Jangga.

 Country

 According to Norman Tindale's estimation, Yangga tribal lands covered roughly 4,200 mi2, centered on the eastern headwaters of the Suttor River.
 Their northern extension touched the Burdekin River, while their southern frontiers reached as far as Glenavon.
 The contemporary areas around Mount Coolon, Yacamunda, Mount Tindale, and Hidden Valley were all part of Yangga lands.

 Social organisation

 The Yangga were divided into several kin groups, the name of which one at least is known: